Family Law

 “In Western Australia, the time limit for property settlements is 12 months after the divorce becomes final for married couples.”

-Note that once a divorce is finalized, you have 12 months to start property or spousal maintenance proceedings.
-This period starts from the date the divorce order takes effect, not the date you file for divorce.
+This period for property or spousal maintenance starts from the divorce order taking effect.
+Not the date you file for divorce.

 “In Western Australia, de facto couples must begin property settlement proceedings within 2 years of separating.”

-Failing to act within this time frame may limit your ability to make a claim.
+Failing to act within this time frame can limit your ability to make a claim.

-For de facto relationships lasting less than two years, the Court typically won’t make property orders unless serious injustice occurs.
-This can apply if one partner made significant contributions to the relationship or is caring for a child from the relationship.
+For de facto relationships lasting less than two years.
+The Court won’t make property orders unless one partner made significant contributions.
+Or caring for a child from the relationship.

 Unlike married couples, de facto partners in WA cannot split superannuation in a property settlement.
 Instead, the Court treats superannuation as a financial resource to be considered during the settlement.

-When determining the date of separation, the Court may look at factors such as:
+When determining the date of separation, the Court will look at:

-• Whether the couple still shares meals or cares for each other.
+• The couple still share meals or care for each other?

 • Who is responsible for household duties?